Preparing for Transfer Admission

 Otherwise known as getting one’s ducks in a row.

-If you’ve been out of high school for at least one year and have taken any college coursework, you should apply as a transfer student.
+If you’ve graduated from high school and have taken any college coursework, you should apply as a transfer student.
 We don’t have any specific course requirements for transfers, beyond the minimum course requirements that all enrolling students must meet to be eligible for admission.
 While we aren’t looking for any specific courses on your college transcript, we do recommend that you get a strong foundation in the core academic areas: English, foreign language, math, the social sciences, and the natural sciences.
 These courses are most likely to transfer, and they’re most closely aligned with the type of courses that our students take in their first two years.